Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

 Typically, a rigid-joint training strategy~\cite{Pathak2016, Gao2017} might mitigate the problem and save the image restoration performance to some extent.
-In a nutshell, it attempts to minimize the reconstruction loss over different settings of degradation simultaneously.
-By learning from more flexible restoration scenarios, network models demonstrate an average PSNR of 32.47dB for inpainting and 31.68dB for interpolation, over all degradation settings on our test sets.
-Though the learning problem seems more complex, it converges reasonably fast through fine-tuning from references instead of training from scratch.
-The training process takes 500 epochs for both tasks, and the learning rate is cut by $10\times$ every 200 epochs.
-We evaluate the $l_1$, $l_2$ loss and PSNR in specific degradation settings and summarize all the results on CelebA in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}.
-See Table 8 and 9 in the supp. for results on SUN397.
+It attempts to minimize the reconstruction loss over a variety of degradation settings simultaneously in training.
+Experimental results demonstrated that such a method led to an average PSNR of 32.40dB for inpainting and 31.68dB for interpolation, over all the degradation settings on our test sets.
+Though the learning problem seems more complex, the model converged reasonably fast by fine-tuning from reference models instead of training from scratch.
+The training process took 500 epochs for both tasks, and the learning rate was cut by $10\times$ every 200 epochs.
+We evaluated the $l_1$, $l_2$ loss and PSNR in specific degradation settings and summarized all the results on CelebA in Table~\ref{tab:celeba_ii} and~\ref{tab:celeba_it}.
+(See Table~\ref{tab:sun397_ii} and~\ref{tab:sun397_it} for results on SUN397.)
+Models were trained with 100,000 images randomly sampled from the dataset and tested on some other 1000 images, just as in~\cite{Gao2017}.